- You can treat most minor cuts/scrapes at home.

 - Close to the eye or on the face – even a small cut on the face should be checked by a health care provider because of the risk of a scar.

-- Black or brown color from “road burn” after washing, which means that there’s still dirt and tiny rocks in the scrape that you need a health professional to scrub away
+- Black or brown color from “road burn” after washing (which can mean that there’s still dirt and tiny rocks in the scrape that you need a health professional to scrub away)

 - Swelling over a bone or joint

 - Caused from an animal or human bite

 - You should also call your health care provider if you haven’t had (or can’t remember having) a tetanus vaccination in the past 5 years.

 As long as you keep a cut/scrape clean, and change the bandage once a day, it’s unlikely that you’ll get a wound infection.
 Remember to keep your wound covered and don’t touch or blow on it.